What is a greyhound's life like before retirement?

 No, we do not recommend retractable leashes.
 If you drop the leash, it may frighten your greyhound and he or she can run off.
 You also have less control with a retractable leash.
 If your hound sees something of interest, you want to be in complete control to prevent your dog from getting loose or from you being pulled/injured.

 We recommend a standard 6 foot leash.
 You can buy these at any pet store.
-We also sell leashes in a variety of colors at the kennel for about ten dollars.

 How long does it take for a greyhound to bond with its new family?